Berkeley-MDes/tdf-fa23-sarazaki/weekly-reports/weekly-reports.md

 ![image](https://github.com/Berkeley-MDes/tdf-fa23-sarazaki/assets/143126838/99daf8c9-95a3-44af-b2b4-583cf4810536)

+Fast forward many hours, I was finally able to set it up correctly.
+I flashed the device using the Particle Device Doctor and then tried again.
+Since I was using Berkeley IoT in my home, I wasn't able to connect it to the wifi using that network because I needed the MAC address.
+So, I connected it to my mobile hotspot instead.
+It finally worked!!!
+I am so happy.
+Now my Photon2 is all set up and I'm ready to take on the next task for the week.
+Yayy!!

+### Speculations:

+After doing some research, I realized that Particle's Photon2 represents a significant step forward in the world of IoT (Internet of Things) development and connectivity.
+As we engage with this hardware platform, it's intriguing to contemplate its future trajectory.
+One possibility is that we'll see even more compact and power-efficient iterations of Photon2.
+The demand for smaller, longer-lasting IoT devices continues to grow, especially in applications like wearables and environmental monitoring.
+Future iterations may integrate advanced power management systems, further extending battery life and reducing the environmental impact.
+Another exciting prospect is the evolution of the Particle ecosystem.
+There might be more integrations of more sensors, AI capabilities, and machine learning libraries into the Particle platform, making it easier for developers to create intelligent and data-driven IoT solutions.
+This could lead to the development of predictive maintenance applications, where connected devices can anticipate and prevent failures in real-time.
+Pretty cool, isn't it?
+I'm glad we get to work with this amazing piece of technology.
+Can't wait to see what my cohort creates with the Photon2 this semester :)

 ## Week 3 (9/07 - 9/14)
 What a week!
 This was by far the busiest week I've had this year, with all the Rhino/Grasshopper tutorials, presentations, readings, etc. This week, I learned so much about parametric design (I'm so proud of myself).
 I went from creating rectangles last week to generating some pretty cool parametric shapes (or we can call them "vases") using Grasshopper.
 Here are some of the models I created: